DecarbNexus/useeio_sectors_disaggregation/README.md

       - Generation losses from T&D are reported under the Scope 1 of the embedded electricity sector.
       - Upstream fuel-related emissions are reported under the Scope 1 & 2 of the embedded sectors in the fuel supply chains.

-  4) Disaggregation granularity
+  4) Disaggregation options
-    - This workflow disaggregates emissions into the Scope 1 and Scope 2 components of USEEIO sectors only.
-Disaggregating into intermediate commodities within each tier (so you can see which commodity purchases inside a given supplier sector drive emissions) is planned for a future version.
+    - **Commodity-level purchases:** This workflow disaggregates emissions into the Scope 1 and Scope 2 components of *USEEIO sectors* only.
+It does not provide totals for the actual commodities purchased within those supplier sectors.
+In other words, you cannot see the total emissions of specific commodities purchased from sectors in each tier.
+    - **Tier linkages:** For simplicity and to limit file sizes, linkages between Tier 2 and Tier 3+ are not retained in the standard outputs.
+Only connections between Tier 1 and Tier 2 or between Tier 1 and Tier 3+ are preserved.
+    - **Tier 3+ granularity:** The `Tier 3+` group is not disaggregated into individual tiers (Tier 3, Tier 4, etc.).
+We found this additional granularity to have limited practical use for most applications and do not plan to disaggregate it further in the standard outputs.

+    Advanced users can obtain more granular results (such as commodity-level totals, detailed tier linkages, or a full Tier 3+ decomposition) by modifying the R code, provided they have a working knowledge of EEIO theory.

+    We welcome feedback on which features to prioritize for future releases.
+Please open a thread in the repository's **Discussions** to share your thoughts on what would be most useful.

 ## Beginner setup: getting R running (no prior coding experience)